Internet searches

 Take initiative beyond simple searches.
 For example:

-1. Try again with different key words, or the same key words in different order.
+1. Try again with different key words, and the same key words in different orders.
 Your searches so far might also indicate other key words or concepts.

 2. Try advanced searches with different key words, different combinations of search words, and different selection criteria.

-3. Bibliographies of the most helpful articles will give you specific titles to search for and enough information to find them.
+1. What other papers are specifically relevant to your topic?
+The references will give you the information to find them easily.
+References in the most helpful articles will give you other specific titles to search for and enough information to find them.

-4. You might also notice that some names keep appearing many times, so search them too.
+3. You might also notice that some names keep appearing many times and are frequently quoted as leaders in the field?
+Search them too.

 8. Search Wikipedia.
 Don't use the Wikipedia article, but look in the footnotes for references.
 They frequently have hyperlinks to the original source.